 Your business relies on IT running seamlessly 24/7.
 Today's IT is a myriad of many things, e.g., IoT, infrastructure, applications, business data, end-users, processes, and compliance.
 You need to handle all of the above to prevent from getting compromised or losing business-critical data.

 How to gain knowledge

-There are several ways of gaining knowledge to base your decisions on, and based on our experience; you will get the most useful insight for planning and prioritization with the following elements:
+There are several ways of gaining knowledge to base your decisions on.
+Based on our experience, you will get the most useful insight for planning and prioritization with the following elements:

 - Risk assessment: A risk assessment identifies hazards and risk factors that have the potential to cause harm in your business and evaluates the risk associated with them.
-The risk assessment determines appropriate ways to eliminate the danger or otherwise control the risk.
+It also determines appropriate ways to eliminate the danger or otherwise control the risk.

-- Security Information and Event Management (SIEM): SIEM is a software solution that aggregates and analyzes activity from many different resources across your entire IT infrastructure.
+- Security Information and Event Management (SIEM): SIEM is a software solution that aggregates and analyzes activities from many different sources across your entire IT infrastructure.
 SIEM collects security data from your network devices, servers, domain controllers, and more.
 SIEM stores, normalizes, aggregates, and applies analytics to that data to discover trends, detect threats, and enable your organization to investigate any alerts.